abdeLKabir-56/Course-Assistant-project/README.md

 ## Getting Started
 To get started with Course Assistant, clone this repository and follow the instructions in the `Dockerfile` and `docker-compose.yml` for setting up your environment.

+## Contributing

+We welcome contributions to the Course Assistant project!
+To get started, please fork the repository and submit a pull request with your changes.
+For detailed guidelines, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+We would like to thank the TiDB community and the Streamlit team for their support and excellent documentation, which greatly facilitated the development process.